Past Events

 The Only Planet - April 2023

-Guest Conductor (and Fourth Choir bass) Dusty Francis hails from Ohio and the music he has selected for this concert The Only Planet at the candlelit Sam Wanamaker Playhouse had an American flavour.
+Guest Conductor (and Fourth Choir bass) Dusty Francis hails from Ohio and the music he selected for The Only Planet at the candlelit Sam Wanamaker Playhouse had an American flavour.

 The concert was structured around the three verses of In the Cool of the Day, a haunting ballad by Jean Ritchie, a folksinger-songwriter from the Kentucky Mountains who was a major influence on Bob Dylan.
 Each verse contains a stricture that we may only live in the Garden if we keep the grasses green, feed the lambs, keep the waters clean.
 Evocations of the beauty of nature by William Billings, an 18th century composer from Boston, and contemporary composer Carol E. Barnett from Iowa, gave way to compositions by queer composers Samuel Barber (In the Coolin’) and Stuart Beatch (a boy & a boy), in which the beauty of nature became a metaphor for the happiness of loving couples.
 Further reflections on nature were provided by New Yorkers Adolphus Hailstork (Nocturne) and William Hawley (Not One Sparrow is Forgotten) and Dale Trumbore (Returning) from Southern California.
 Europe was represented by Judith Bingham (The Drowned Lovers), Vaughan Williams (Full Fathom Five) and Finnish composer, Jaakko Mäntyjärvi, whose Canticum Calamitatis Maritimae, a lament for the 852 lives lost when a ferry sank in the Baltic in 1994, is an acknowledged choral masterpiece.
 The concert culminated with Cooper Baldwin’s excoriating Libera Me in which words from the Latin Requiem Mass "Deliver me, oh Lord, from the day of wrath when you come to judge the world by fire” intermingle with extracts from the 2022 IPCC Report warning of the effects that global warming will have on this Garden, this Earth, our Only Planet.
 Alto solo by Cara Curran in The Drowned Lovers by Judith Bingham.
 Photos: Kathleen Holman |